martinpihrt/OSPy/README.md

 ## Transition from python 2 to python 3
 1. Make an OSPy backup on the settings page (a zip file will be generated).
 The file contains a backup of the database and data from the sensors.
 We can use this backup to restore the system if necessary.
+2. Disable and stop all plugins (in plugins manager).
-2. We will stop the ospy service
+3. We will stop the ospy service
 ```bash
 sudo service ospy stop
 ```
-3. Open the OSPy folder
+4. Open the OSPy folder
 ```bash
 cd OSPy
 ```
-4. We will uninstall the existing service
+5. We will uninstall the existing service
 ```bash
 sudo python setup.py uninstall
 ```
+6. Use manual OSPy-system update (Using Git, without system update plugin - explained above on the page).
-5. We will install the new service in Python 3
+7. We will install the new service in Python 3
 ```bash
 sudo python3 setup.py install
 ```
-6. If there was a data folder and OSPy was ever run earlier in python 2, the database will be converted to python version 3.
+8. If there was a data folder and OSPy was ever run earlier in python 2, the database will be converted to python version 3.
 Attention: after running OSPy in python 3, it is no longer possible to run OSPy in python 2 again!
 If necessary, we will delete everything in the "data" folder.
 Then it is possible to run a clean version of OSPy in python 2 or 3 again.

 ## For enable SSL access in options (for HTTPS connections)
 For using "https" in OSPy options you must follow these procedures.
 SSL certificate via Let’s Encrypt certification authority.